-- · investors' perception of, and demand for, securities of technology and aerospace and defense companies; - conditions of the United States and other capital markets in which we may seek to raise funds; - our future results of operations, financial condition, and cash flows; and - · prevailing interest rates.
+- · investors' perception of, and demand for, securities of technology and aerospace and defense companies; - conditions of the United States and other capital markets in which we may seek to raise funds; - our future results of operations, financial condition, and cash flows; and - prevailing interest rates.

-We cannot assure that financing will be available in amounts or on terms acceptable to us, if at all.
+We cannot assure you that financing will be available in amounts or on terms acceptable to us, if at all.
 If we fail to raise additional funds, we may need to sell debt or additional equity securities or to reduce our growth to a level that can be supported by our cash flow.
 Without additional capital, we may not be able to:

-- further develop or enhance our customer base; - · acquire necessary technologies, products, or businesses; - expand operations in the United States and elsewhere; - · hire, train, and retain employees; - market our software solutions, services, and products; or - · respond to competitive pressures or unanticipated capital requirements.
+- further develop or enhance our customer base; - · acquire necessary technologies, products, or businesses; - expand operations in the United States and elsewhere; - hire, train, and retain employees; - · market our products and subsystems integration services; or - respond to competitive pressures or unanticipated capital requirements.